“Rain, rain, go away, come again another day”– said no food lover ever!

 A Lazy Foodie’s Friend – Maggi

 Every lazy person has mastered the art of making a plate of Maggi.
-This food tastes the best when the weather is so charmingly good, and all you crave for is a hot, soupy plate of Maggi.
+This food tastes the best when the weather is this charmingly good.
 We’re pretty sure your kitchen has enough packets of Maggi already.

 A Steaming Plate Of Momos